ecristobale/fullstack-angular17-springboot3/README.md

 ## ANGULAR-TUTORIAL

 Project generated with [Angular CLI] version 17.3.12.
 Contains basic elements such as components, services, methods like OnInit and Constructor and actions such as passing data between parent component and his child.
-Alternative and new way with @for, @if and @else instead of ngIf ng-template and ngFor
+Alternative and new way with @for, @if and @else instead of *ngIf, ng-template and *ngFor

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.